RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Integrations/webhooks.md

 ## Future Proofing
 You should be able to handle webhooks that include additional fields to what's shown here, including new event types.
 We may add new fields or event types in the future without changing the API version.
 We *won't* remove fields or events without proper API versioning and deprecation.

+## Handle duplicate events
+RevenueCat makes our best effort for “at least one delivery” of webhooks.
+In some *rare* situations, your application may receive a webhook for the same event more than once, and it is something your webhook processing should be prepared to handle.
+We recommend you to guard against duplicated events by making your webhook processing idempotent.
+For example, you can keep track of the event `id` we send with each webhook to ensure you are processing the event only once.

 # Sample Webhook Events

 These are some representative samples of webhooks you might receive from RevenueCat.
 Keep in mind that webhooks can include additional fields to what's shown here.